British Car Brands

 Foden Logo

 Foden’s predecessor company was Plant & Hancock, a farm machinery firm.
 In 1887, it was renamed in honor of the new owner, Edwin Foden.
-For a long time, the company produced steam trucks, then switched to diesel engines.
-Managers planned to build another plant, as the demand for trucks was great.
+The company produced steam trucks for a long time, then switched to diesel engines.
+Managers planned to build another plant, as the truck demand was great.
 However, in the 1970s, the passenger car market declined, which led to financial difficulties.
-After another ten years, the company was bought by the American concern PACCAR.
-It replaced the original cars with DAF models and then stopped production of Foden trucks to increase the number of DAF products.
+After another ten years, the American concern PACCAR bought the company.
+It replaced the original cars with DAF models and stopped production of Foden trucks to increase the number of DAF products.
 At the same time, the black and white diamond-shaped logo with a wide frame and handwritten word “Foden” was discontinued.

 Rover